berlinbrown/berlin-learn-ml-dl-capstone-projects/ml-basic-access-logs/README.md

-# deterime if issues after scanning access logs
+# Deterime if issues after scanning access logs

+Use ML algorithms for anonomaly detection